cbeams/spring-framework-2.5.x/lib/readme.txt

 * j2ee/rowset.jar
 - JDBC RowSet Implementations 1.0.1 (http://java.sun.com/products/jdbc)
-- required for building the framework on JDK < 1.5
 - required at runtime when using Spring's RowSet support on JDK < 1.5

 * j2ee/servlet-api.jar